Omarr01/Fictional-Processor-Design-And-Architecture/README.md

 ### Pipeline
 - 3 instructions (maximum) running in parallel
 - Data Hazards are NOT handled
-- However, Control Hazards are handled
+- However, Control Hazards are handled (Flushing Technique)